-A recent study conducted at the Pennsylvania State University College of Medicine found that adults with iron deficiency anemia are twice as likely to lose their hearing than those without the condition, while research from the University of Maryland Medical Center confirmed a link between iron deficiency and tinnitus.
-While researchers are still not sure why a lack of iron affects hearing loss, the research suggests treating iron deficiency can help those suffering from tinnitus and hearing loss.
+A study conducted at the Pennsylvania State University College of Medicine found that adults with iron deficiency anemia are twice as likely to lose their hearing than those without the condition, while research from the University of Maryland Medical Center confirmed a link between iron deficiency and tinnitus.
+While researchers are still not sure why a lack of iron affects hearing loss, the research suggests treating iron deficiency can help prevent the condition.

 Chances are that if your hearing loss is tied to an iron deficiency, you’re also suffering from other symptoms like headaches and sleepiness.
-Luckily, the condition is treatable with supplements, changes to your diet, and hearing aids.
+Luckily, iron deficiency is treatable with supplements, changes to your diet, and hearing loss is treatable with hearing aids.

 Below is everything you need to know about iron deficiency and how you can make it better.

 What is iron deficiency anemia?

 First, let’s talk about what this condition is, what causes it, and what populations it affects the most.
 Anemia is caused when there is a low level of hemoglobin, the protein that carries oxygen to tissues, in red blood cells.
 There are several types of anemia, the most common being iron deficiency anemia.
 Your body can’t make hemoglobin without iron, so if you’re deficient it will affect your overall health.

 Chronic blood loss, diet, and even pregnancy can bring on anemia since all these factors lead to lower iron levels in your body.
 It’s very common, for example, for pregnant women and vegetarians to suffer from hearing loss.